Fey-Lajide/Fey-Lajide/README.md

 <h3><b>✨ MORE INFOR</b></h3>

-- 🔭 I’m currently working on being the best Data Analyst and the becoming the most sought after in the field.
+- 🔭 I’m currently working on being the best Data Analyst and the most sought after in the field.
 - 🌱 I’m currently scalling up by learning how to utilise Python to utilize data.
 - 👯 I’m looking to collaborate on data-related projects.
 - 📫 Check out my reputation: https://www.linkedin.com/in/feylajide/